Old English Sheepdog Temperament: What's Good About 'Em, What's Bad About 'Em

 An Old English Sheepdog may be right for you.

 If you don't want to deal with...

 - A careful search to avoid highstrung, neurotic Old English Sheepdogs

 - Rowdiness and exuberant jumping, especially when young

 - Strong-willed mind of his own, requiring a confident owner who can take charge

-- Lots of grooming: either regular brushing or regular clipping
+- Lots of grooming: either regular brushing and combing, or regular clipping

 - "Shaggy dog syndrome," i.e. debris clinging to the coat, water soaking into the beard and dripping on your floors